dadi/docs/cdn/routes.md

 * [Caching](#caching)
 * [Example](#example)

-## Overview

-Routes allow CDN to make a decision about which [Delivery Recipe](recipes.md) to use for the current request, based on a set of configurable conditions.

-Conditions can include the type of device being used, the network type, user location and language.

 ## Creating a Route

 A route is defined in JSON format and added to a directory in your CDN installation.
-The default location for route files is `workspace/routes`, but this is [configurable](configuration.md#routes).
+The default location for route files is `workspace/routes`, but this is [configurable](configuration#routes).

 You can create route files in a text editor and manually copy them to the routes folder, or you can send a `POST` request to CDN with the route content and have CDN create it for you.